MEXT Scholarships

 Important Notes for Research Students, Undergraduate Students, and Specialized Training College Students scholarship applicants:

-1. Applicants from Southern California and Arizona submit their completed application (all by hardcopy), with all the necessary documents which are listed in the links above, by the deadline, to this address:
+1. Submission of documents - Applicants from Southern California and Arizona submit their completed applications (all by hardcopy), with all the necessary documents, by the deadline, to this address:

 MEXT Scholarships Desk